umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Team-Members/index.md

 ## Backoffice User Groups for Team Members

-Project team members can view the actual user group memberships of the project’s backoffice users.
+You can view the user group memberships of the project’s backoffice users.
 Currently, you can manage the backoffice user groups of a user through the Umbraco backoffice.
 A backoffice user is only created once the user logs into the backoffice of the project for the first time.

 ![Backoffice User Groups](images/Backoffice-User-Groups.png)